 This antic attracted the attention of the entire group.

 I then invited him to do the same.

-When he tried to get a grip on the lintel he could not.
+When he tried to get a grip on the lintel,

-He accused me of jumping rather than doing a pull-up.
+He then accused me of jumping rather than doing a pull-up.

 To prove him wrong,

 put my fingers on the lintel,

 lifted my feet from the ground and hung for several seconds before doing